hl7-eu/unicom-ig/input/pagecontent/visualiser.md

 UNICOM FHIR Implementation Guide introduces a novelty feature - a customizable template for visualizing FHIR Bundles.
 This visualization can be used inside the IG in the [narrative content view of example resources](https://hl7-eu.github.io/unicom-ig/Bundle-010-Clexane-60mg-06ml-EE-FullProduct.html#).

 ### Background
 The work of creating ISO IDMP compatible example data for UNICOM pilots to use was one of the tasks of Work Package 4 (national competent authorities).
 For this purpose, a first solution was created - the UNICOM FHIR Server (UFIS).
 When creating first instances of products, it became clear that it is nearly impossible to work with such complicated data structures without having a tool for visualizing the full data of one product.
-For that purpose, UFIS made use of [IDMP viewer by NProgram (Rik Smithies)](https://idmp-viewer.azurewebsites.net/display-product).
+For that purpose, UFIS made use of IDMP viewer by NProgram (Rik Smithies), now known as [Vhewer](https://vhewer.com/).
-This became one of the most used features of UFIS: data submitters could use the viewer to validate the integrity of submitted data, and other users wanted to see and compare the modelling of medicinal product data.
+This viewer was one of the most used features of UFIS: data submitters could use the viewer to validate the integrity of submitted data, and other users wanted to see and compare the modelling of medicinal product data.

-When the official UNICOM IG was finally started, the same challenges were visible, and there was a strong expectation of having the same or similar visualisation inside the implementation guide.
-However, the IDMP viewer was not reusable outside its context, and was not openly editable for satisfying the UNICOM needs.
+When the official UNICOM IG was finally started, the same challenges were visible, and there was a strong expectation of having the same or similar visualisation **inside** the implementation guide.
 After some successful changes to the FHIR publishing infrastructure, UNICOM developed a pioneer solution that is open source and well integrated in the tooling  - the Bundle Visualizer you see in this IG.

 ### Bundle visualizer